Last Updated on 8 July, 2021 by Veronica

 Another treasure hidden in southwestern Germany is Baden-Baden.
 This town, with only 55,000 inhabitants, has charming houses.
 Baden-Baden became especially famous for becoming a place of rest and entertainment for the European bourgeoisie.

 The city’s casino is considered one of the most luxurious in the world and inspired by novels by some of the most important writers of universal literature, such as Dostoyevsky and Turgenev.

 The building has a casino called Kurhaus and was built between 1821 and 1824.
 It also offers different shows like dances, concerts, performances, etc.

 But Baden-Baden has many other secrets.
-It is one of the most beautiful places in Europe, because it is located in the Oos Valley, in the middle of the Black Forest, and is one of the spa towns best valued by visitors who especially like this type of tourism.
+For example, it is one of the most beautiful places in Europe because it is located in the Oos Valley, in the middle of the Black Forest, and is one of the spa towns best valued by visitors who especially like this type of tourism.

 Like Freiburg, Baden-Baden offers many other tourist attractions: the two palaces (the old and the new), a gigantic English-style garden called Lichtentaler Allee or the ruins of a Roman spa that put the city on the map, for the first time, in the time of Lucio Septimius Bassano, back in the 3rd century.

 - Check OUT: Black Forest Card.
 The card provides you with free entry to over 180 of the most exciting attractions in the Black Forest.

 Finally, let’s talk a little bit about Offenburg.
 Though less famous and frequented than Freiburg, this small town (also a university, though less famous and frequented than Freiburg) is around 58,000 inhabitants and is very close to the Rhine River, on horseback between Freiburg and Karlsruhe.

 Among the tourist attractions of Offenburg:

 - the Ritterhaus (a building dating from 1784 and which currently plays a municipal archive and museum),